“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

-Your sponsor, Smartie, has now become your “traveling companion,” because the connection the two of you have are strong.
+Your sponsor, Smartie, has now become your “traveling companion” because the connection the two of you have is strong.
 Now, the two of you are talking about doing steps 8 and 9 together.
 This is where action meets miracles.
 You have been sitting on the 8th and 9th.
-You intrinsically trust her because she has similar demons to fight and together (where two or more believers gather) makes for a fierce team against the strongholds.
+You intrinsically trust her because she has similar demons to fight, and together (where two or more believers gather) makes for a fierce team against the strongholds.
 She also is fighting the same sin of omission that you are fighting—the sin of omitting your own goodness in God’s Kingdom and God’s Glory.

 The urge to bring Roxy inside the vicinity of the church is strong.
-Locals were staring at you in the parking lot, because you had Roxy, something most people don’t often seen when tourists arrive.
+Locals are staring at you in the parking lot, because you have Roxy, something most people don’t often see when tourists arrive.

 She waits patiently.
 Always patient.

-The cobalt blue titles that hug the white and golds of the saints pulls you close.
-You remember a tour guide in Warsaw point out that this color represents the divine feminine—that of Mother Mary and is praised among all the Faithful.
-Ever since you were a girl your favorite color is blue—sky blue, baby blue, and now cobalt blue.
+The cobalt blue tiles that hug the white and golds of the saints pull you close.
+You remember a tour guide in Warsaw point out that this color represents the divine feminine— that of Mother Mary– and is praised among all the Faithful.
+Ever since you were a girl your favorite color was blue—sky blue, baby blue, and now cobalt blue.